Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 5. Code review

 My fellow student [@JoviSimons](https://github.com/JoviSimons) did a code review for me.
-He reviewed the PR for merging the fixed bug i had when pushing the H2 database to GitHub.
+He reviewed the PR for merging the fixed bug I had when pushing the H2 database to GitHub.
 As you can see on the image below he wrote a comment about it.
 He is also assigned to this PR and a contributer because he reviewed for me!

 <img src="https://i.postimg.cc/ZK0ngMbr/Code-review.png">